XavaDigital/ServerlessSaas/README.md

 ## Firebase

 Firebase helps you build apps fast, without managing infrastructure.
 It is built on Google infrastructure and scales automatically, for even the largest apps.
-It also starts completly free, and when you start to grow you will only pay for what you use.
+It also starts completely free, and when you start to grow you will only pay for what you use.

 Before you start creating your Firebase project, be sure you have the [Firebase CLI](https://firebase.google.com/docs/cli) installed globally by running `npm install -g firebase-tools`.
 We use it to manage and deploy the project to Firebase.

 ### Create a Firebase project

-Go to [https://firebase.google.com/](https://firebase.google.com/), click the "Get started" button and follow the instructions to create your project.
+Go to [https://firebase.google.com/](https://firebase.google.com/), click the "Get started" button, and follow the instructions to create your project.

 Once your project is created, you should register your app inside the Firebase console.
 From the project overview page, click the web icon to add Firebase to your web application.
 Once created, you will receive your firebase config, which should look something like this: